-Amount of Gain Recognized in Income Year Ended Location of Gain Recognized in Income on Derivatives nber 29, 2018 I December 30, 2017 December 31, 2016 Selling, general and Foreign exchange contracts administrative expenses \$ 726 \$ 114 \$ 12,222
+Location of Gain Recognized Amo zed in in Income on Derivatives December 29, 2018 December 30, 2017 December 31, 2016 Foreign exchange contracts Selling, general and administrative expenses \$ 726 \$ 114 \$ 12,222

 (16) Fair Value of Assets and Liabilities

 Fair value is an exit price, representing the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company utilizes market data or assumptions that market participants would use in pricing the asset or liability.
 A three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value, is utilized for disclosing the fair value of the Company's assets and liabilities.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs about which little or no market data exists, therefore requiring an entity to develop its own assumptions.